DISC Myths Debunked: Why Two-Graph DISC Superiority is a Total Myth

 I am a person who likes to take action and fight for the underdog, protecting those being taken advantage of.
-I hate dishonesty and people who are disingenuous.
-I felt compelled to right a wrong by writing about whether 2-graph DISC is better than 3-graph (see examples below).
+This is why I felt compelled to right a wrong by writing about whether two-graph DISC is better than three-graph DISC.

 Example of 2-graph DISC profile